Nitrokey/nitrokey-pro-hardware/README.md

-Nitrokey Pro (formerly Crypto Stick v1) PCB Design
+Nitrokey Pro PCB Design
 ===================================================

-Crypto Stick is a USB 32-bit computer with STM32F103 processor and an OpenPGP smart card.
+Nitrokey Pro is a USB 32-bit computer with STM32F103 processor and an OpenPGP smart card.
 It has a minimalistic design, the MCU is running at 72MHz, and it has a SWD port for main flash ROM update.

-This is Crypto Stick v1 PCB design for KiCAD, based on Niibe Yutaka's Flying Stone Tiny 01 (FST-01).
+This is Nitrokey PCB design for KiCAD, based on Niibe Yutaka's Flying Stone Tiny 01 (FST-01).

 Files